shreyapatil9480/project-success-analytics-case-study/README.md

 This repository contains a **portfolio-ready analytics project** designed for aspiring Business Analysts, Program Managers, and Data Analysts who want to showcase their data-driven skills on GitHub.
 It demonstrates end‑to‑end workflow for working with a synthetic dataset that simulates real‑world project performance metrics.
 The project includes data generation, exploratory data analysis (EDA), feature engineering, classification and regression modeling, and clear documentation.

-The core idea is to predict whether a project will succeed (binary classification) and to forecast the project’s success score (regression) using features such as team size, budget, risk level, complexity, scope changes, and satisfaction ratings.
+The core idea is to predict whether a project will succeed (binary classification) and to forecast the project's success score (regression) using features such as team size, budget, risk level, complexity, scope changes, and satisfaction ratings.
+The synthetic dataset (`synthetic_project_data.csv`) and analysis notebook (`project_success_analysis.ipynb`) are located in the root of this repository for convenience.
 All data is **synthetically generated**—there is no personally identifiable or proprietary information included.

 ## Repository Structure